w3c/wai-std-gl-overview/index.md

 The World Wide Web Consortium (W3C) develops international Web standards: <abbr title="Hypertext Markup Language">HTML</abbr>, <abbr title="Cascading Style Sheets ">CSS</abbr>, and many more.
 W3C's Web standards are called <dfn>W3C Recommendations</dfn>.

-All W3C standards are reviewed for accessibility support.
+All W3C standards are reviewed for accessibility support by the Accessible Platform Architectures ([APA](https://www.w3.org/WAI/APA/)) Working Group.

 The standards and Notes (which are not standards) introduced below are particularly relevant to accessibility.